 A creak.
 Sitting up in my bed, I listen for it again.
-The moonlight brings enough light for my sleepy eyes to make out the outlines of my room.
+The moon brings enough light for my sleepy eyes to make out the shapes of my room.
 Thankfully, I am alone.
 And then I hear it again, closer this time.
 Something is coming for me.

-My feet slide from the covers and I move to the doorway.
+I slide from the covers and move to the doorway.
 Whatever’s coming will best be met at the threshold.
 I don’t want it in here; this is my sanctuary.
-Another creak, just feet away and my goose bumps rise up.
-I feel my heart rate increase as my fight or flight response kicks in.
+Another creak, just feet away and my goose bumps rise.
+My heart rate shoots up as my fight or flight response kicks in.
 My body should know by now that I won’t be going anywhere.
-This 14 year old girl is a fighter.
+This fourteen year old girl is a fighter.

 I step into the hallway and it’s right there.
 The towering figure of a man envelops me.
 Immediately, it’s difficult to breathe.
 A howling roar surrounds me like a tornado.
 Experience has taught me the noise is for me alone.
 My parents will not be pulled from their slumber by any sound this thing makes.
 For me, the noise is so powerful and disorienting, I know I must fight back or be consumed.
-I focus everything on my right hand, as I need to make enough contact to keep this thing at bay.
-I resist, but the large figure has little in the way of actual mass.
-I’m able to see right through it.
+I focus everything on my right hand, as I need to make enough contact to keep it at bay.
+I resist, but the large figure has little in the way of actual mass—I’m able to see right through him.
 The soft glow of the August moon illuminates the window at the end of the hall.
 The transparency of this thing tells me what I’m dealing with.

-My focused energy is in my right hand and gives me the strength to push this thing back.
-The howling subsides to a 70 miles per hour motorcycle ride without a helmet experience.
+The focused concentration on my right hand gives me the strength to push the a death knocker back.
+The howling subsides to a seventy-miles-per-hour-motorcycle-ride-without-a-helmet experience.
 Not perfect, but a step in the right direction.
 But then, things change for the worse as the figure begins to melt into something else, something dark and indistinct.

 My t-shirt is sliced open across my stomach.
 The attack sudden and vicious, I call out in pain.
 My belly looks to have a deep gash running about four inches across.
-The pain and concern about waking my parents—having them here would not be a good thing—causes my concentration to slip and the death knocker gains some advantage.
+The pain mixes with concern about waking my parents—having them here would make the situation worse than it already is.
+My concentration slips and the death knocker gains some advantage.
 The roar is back and a foul odor has joined it.
 I can no longer recognize this thing as once being human.

-I honestly don’t know if it’s me or if something fundamental has shifted within the spiritual dimension, but the death knockers have more power in our world than ever before.
+I honestly don’t know if it’s me or if something fundamental has shifted within the spiritual dimension.
 Gone are the days of fleeting glimpses of pale figures and cold spots.
 My belly burns as my new reality sinks in.
 Contact with these things is dangerous and I could find myself on the wrong side of death’s door as well.

 “No.” My voice carries over the howling.
 I will fight this thing.
 I say it again.
 “No. No.” Each word is punctuated with renewed focus as my right hand makes physical contact with this thing and I push it back.
 Soon, my left hand joins in and I take a step toward it, feeling it retreat.
 “No.”

-Summoning everything I have, looking into the depths of this dark thing, I search for something recognizable, a face perhaps.
-Its features are shrouded, like its partially here, partially somewhere else.
+Summoning everything I have, looking into the depths of this new dark thing, I search for something recognizable, a face perhaps.
+Its features are shrouded, like it’s partially here, partially somewhere else.
 It needs to be completely somewhere else.
-Using my one syllable word as a mantra of defiance, I utter the word again.
+Using my mantra of defiance, I utter the word again.
 “No.” The swirling mass begins to take shape.
 “No,” my voice growing louder.
-The eyes become reality first.
+The eyes form first.
 Dark pools of hate.
 “No.” I’m getting angry now.
-The thing has a mouth, rows of sharp teeth, a tongue slithering behind them as it grimaces at me.
+The thing has a mouth, rows of sharp teeth, a tongue slithering over them as it grimaces at me.
 I can almost taste the hatred emanating from this thing.
 “No,” my voice is loud and commanding.
-I need to send a message as I send this thing back to where it came from.
+I need to send a message and get this thing back to where it came from.

 “Get out!”
 I shout and shove the thing back down the hall.
 Its scream is one born of hate, pain and death.
-The sound is piercing and cuts deep into my soul as the scream echoes and fades.
-The walls on either side are cut deep as unseen talons fight for purchase as the thing leaves our world.
-Not a moment too soon as my reserves are depleted and I slide to the floor, exhausted.
+The sound cuts deep into my soul as the scream echoes and fades.
+The walls on either side are sliced deep as unseen talons fight for purchase as the thing leaves our world.
+Not a moment too soon.
+Reserves depleted, I slide to the floor.

 A door opens down the hall, my father’s sleepy face peering out.
 “Abbey?”
 I can see his eyes tracking along the ruined walls, ultimately finding me on the floor.
 Worry colors his face, as he takes in my appearance.
 “Abbey,” he says and comes to me, bringing me the comfort only a father can.

 My dad gets me though.
-He looks over the top of his paper, gives me a wink and says, “I know it’s not easy starting over at a new school and you’re not a morning person, so let’s stop for a mocha on the way in to school tomorrow.
+He looks over the top of his paper, gives me a wink and says, “I know it’s not easy starting over at a new school and you’re not a morning person.
+Let’s stop for a mocha on the way in to school tomorrow.
 If a little caffeine is a good thing, a large coffee will be just what the doctor ordered.”
 He smiled at my mom.
 “It’ll take the edge off of your first day nervousness.”

 I look over at him.
 “What is it?”
 I like surprises.